 The Reg D shares are treated differently from the ones sold under Regulation A. The one-year holding period applies even if the company has made a Reg A+ offering.
 The Reg A+ will make all securities in the company tradeable after their Rule 144 holding period has passed.
 Of course, Rule 144 does not apply to shares purchased through the Reg A+.

 Public sale lockup restrictions are reduced for people or entities who are not affiliates after a year has passed since the securities were first acquired from the company.
 There are exceptions to the one-year lockup in the Reg D context, see below.

-Holders of restricted securities of non-reporting companies who are not affiliates, (affiliates are a type of insider) may resell in the following ways:
+Holders of Reg D securities of non-reporting companies who are not affiliates, (affiliates are a type of insider) may resell in the following ways;

-- Privately in sales under the so-called "Section 4 (1 ½) exemption”, typically only to other accredited investors and on the basis of an opinion of counsel at any time;
+At any time privately in sales under the so-called "Section 4 (1 ½) exemption", on the basis of an opinion of an attorney typically only to other accredited investors

-- Privately under Section 4(a)(7) of the Securities Act to accredited investors at any time;
+At any time privately under Section 4(a)(7) of the Securities Act to accredited investors

-- Outside the United States in reliance on Regulation S at any time;
+At any time outside the United States in reliance on Regulation S

-- Publicly under Rule 144 one year after the securities were issued.
+To the public under Rule 144, one year after the securities were issued

-The exemptions for private sales mentioned above all have conditions that have to be met and the securities remain restricted.
-There may also be contractual restrictions on such resales or requirements set forth in the bylaws and of course in all cases, state law requirements have to be complied with as well.
+The exemptions for private sales above all have conditions that have to be met, and the securities remain restricted.
+There may also be contractual restrictions on such resales or requirements set forth in the company bylaws and state law requirements have to be complied with as well.